Adam Webster (footballer, born 1995): Brighton & Hove Albion

+On 19 March 2023, Webster assisted Solly March's powerful header who made a diagonal run into the box as Brighton went on to reach the FA Cup semi-final after winning 5–0 at home to League Two side Grimsby Town.
+He made the starting eleven at Wembley on 23 April, and after a goalless 120 minutes of play he scored Brighton's sixth penalty, as they were defeated in the shootout against Manchester United to be denied a place in the final.
+On 4 May, Webster helped keep a clean sheet to deny Manchester United where Brighton got their revenge, with Alexis Mac Allister scoring a 99th-minute penalty to claim a 1–0 home victory and all three points.
+He made 27 Premier League appearances throughout the season as Brighton finished in sixth place, qualifying for the 2023–24 UEFA Europa League, the club's first ever European qualification.

 International career

-The same week he made his debut for Portsmouth, Webster was called up to the England U17's for a friendly tournament in Portugal.
+The same week he made his debut for Portsmouth, Webster was called up to the England U17s for a friendly tournament in Portugal.

-In October 2012, Webster was called up to the England U19, but his manager Michael Appleton blocked the requests from FA due to player shortage in Portsmouth.
-Later in the month, he was called up to England U18's.
+In October 2012, Webster was called up to the England U19 squad, but his manager Michael Appleton blocked the requests from FA due to player shortage in Portsmouth.
+Later in the month, he was called up to the England U18s.

 On 24 October 2012, Webster made his national team debut at under-18 level in a 2–0 win against Italy.

-On 13 November 2012, Webster made his England Under 19's debut in a 1–0 win over Finland, coming as a second-half substitute for Jack Stephens.
+On 13 November 2012, Webster made his England Under 19s debut in a 1–0 win over Finland, coming as a second-half substitute for Jack Stephens.

-On 24 May 2013, Webster made his third appearance for the U19's coming on as a substitute in a match against Georgia.
+On 24 May 2013, Webster made his third appearance for the U19s coming on as a substitute in a match against Georgia.